 - Treatment is completed when you are in a more relaxed mood.

 - You will have less difficulty sitting through a lengthy procedure.

 - Multiple treatments and full mouth restorations can occur during the same visit.

 - Less discomfort after treatment.

 The most commonly prescribed dental related drugs that treat anxiety belong to the “benzodiazepine” family, including Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.
-Our practice can prescribe an appropriate medication after speaking with your primary care physician and an escort is required for your appointment.
+Your primary care physician can prescribe an appropriate medication and an escort is required for your appointment.